-2.7.1 Access
+2.8 Access

 Existing intersections, such as those for trails, provincial trunk highways (PTHs), provincial roads (PRs) and railways, are considered sensitive to change or conflicting land uses.
 As a fixed component of the larger transportation network, intersections are difficult to close or relocate.
-Use of trails is important for both recreational, commercial and subsistence hunters, gatherers and trappers, ensuring there is safe access to these trails is important to minimize effects on resource users.
+Use of trails is important for both recreational, commercial and subsistence hunters, gatherers and trappers.
+Ensuring there is safe access to these trails is important to minimize effects on resource users.
+In conjunction with mitigation measures a stand alone document called the "access management plan" (AMP) has been developed to safeguard and support the preservation of environmental, socio-economic, cultural and heritage values within the Projects' area of direct impact in the creation of new access.